streamlit/docs/content/library/get-started/installation.md

    python -m venv venv
    ```

    When you run the command above, a directory called `venv` will appear in `myprojects/`.
-This file is where your virtual environment and its dependencies are install.
+This directory is where your virtual environment and its dependencies are install.

 3. Install Streamlit in your environment: